 Compare Prices and Use Price Matches

 Do you love to shop at Amazon?
-One of the best price tracking tools you can use is Camelcamelcamel.com.
-Name aside, it links up to your Amazon account and will track the prices of anything on your wish list.
-You can set your desired price, and you’ll receive an email alert when the price drops on an item.
+One of the best price-tracking tools you can use is Camelcamelcamel.com.
+Name aside, this useful tool links up to your Amazon account to track the prices of anything on your wish list.
+Set your desired price and receive an email alert when the price drops on an item.

-There are many similar browser extensions and apps that you can use to view the price history of an item, see where it’s on sale, and for what price.
-It helps if you’re shopping at retailers that offer price match guarantees.
-A majority of major retailers offer this — Walmart, Target, Best Buy, and more.
-All you need to do is provide proof that an item you want is cheaper elsewhere, and they’ll match the price for you.
+There are many similar browser extensions and apps you can use to view the price history of an item, see where it’s on sale, and compare prices.
+This is especially helpful for shopping at retailers that offer price match guarantees, which is most major retailers these days.
+See something you want on Amazon, but don't want to wait for it to ship?
+Use these apps to provide proof that an item you want is cheaper online or elsewhere, and they’ll match the price for you.

 Buy Discounted Gift Cards

-One of the easiest ways to earn cash back is through shopping portals, such as Ebates.
-You sign up for an account and shop online via their affiliate links.
-In return, you get a certain percentage of cash back when you make a purchase.
-Once you reach the cashout threshold, you’ll be able to redeem your rewards.
+Shopping portals such as Rakuten (formerly Ebates) offer one easy option.
+With an account at these sites, you shop online via their affiliate links.
+In return, you get a certain percentage of cash-back points with each purchase.
+Once you reach the threshold, you’ll be able to redeem your rewards for cash.

 Another option is to use a site like Swagbucks to earn points toward gift cards.
-Again, you can sign up for an account, and performing certain activities (such as filling out a survey or performing a search) will reward you with points.
-You can then redeem these points for a gift card at a retailer of your choice.
+Again, once you have an account, completing certain activities (such as filling out a survey or performing a search) will reward you with points.
+You can then redeem those points for a gift card at a retailer of your choice.